McDougall, Ontario

-McDougall is a township in central Ontario, Canada, on the Parry Sound in the District of Parry Sound.
+McDougall is a township in central Ontario, Canada, on the Parry Sound in Parry Sound District.
 It was named after William McDougall, one of the Fathers of Confederation.

-In 2000, the Township of McDougall amalgamated with the unorganized geographic township of Ferguson, and created the Municipality of McDougall.
+In 2000, the Township of McDougall annexed with the unorganized geographic township of Ferguson, and became the Municipality of McDougall, effective January 1, 2001.

 Communities

 The township comprises the communities of Badger's Corners, Nobel, and Waubamik.